CARNIVAL CRUISE LINE - UK CRUISE HOLIDAY BOOKING TERMS AND CONDITIONS

 11. COMPLIANCE WITH RULES, SOLICITATION, SMOKING, DRINKING, ILLEGAL ACTIVITY, SEARCHES, BEVERAGE POLICY

 (a) Guests are expected at all times to conduct themselves in a proper manner and with due regard to the health, safety, comfort, enjoyment and general well- being of all persons both on board the ship and involved in the provision of any service or facility forming part of the Package or any shore excursion, and the Guest expressly agrees to this.
-Guest agrees during the course of the Cruise to follow the directions of the ship’s Master, or his authorized officer.
+Guest agrees during the course of the Cruise to follow the directions of the ship’s Master, or his authorized officer and to follow and adhere to all onboard rules and policies.
 Guest further agrees not to solicit anyone on the ship for any commercial or professional purposes.

-(e) Guest agrees, in all ports of call, to return to the ship not less than 30 minutes before the scheduled departure time.
+(d) Guest agrees, in all ports of call, to return to the ship not less than 30 minutes before the scheduled departure time.
 Guest further acknowledges that shipboard and shore side clocks may have different times, but it is Guest’s responsibility to return to the vessel so as not to miss the ship’s departure.
-Any costs associated with transporting Guest to rejoin the ship including, but not limited to, governmental fees, visa fees, subsistence, lodging, air Fare, launch Fare, car hire or agency fees shall be for the account of Guest.
+Any costs associated with transporting Guest to rejoin the ship including, but not limited to, governmental fees, visa fees, subsistence, lodging, air fare, launch fare, car hire or agency fees shall be for the account of Guest.

-12. PERSONAL DATA; VIDEO SURVEILLANCE; RIGHT TO SEARCH OR INSPECT; PRIVACY NOTICE AND PUBLIC WIRELESS SERVICES
+12. PERSONAL DATA; VIDEO SURVEILLANCE; RIGHT TO SEARCH, INSPECT OR DETAIN; PRIVACY NOTICE AND PUBLIC WIRELESS SERVICES

 (a) For the safety and security of Guests, Carnival may use closed circuit television (“CCTV”) or other surveillance means onboard the ship, however, Carnival does not undertake to operate all cameras or monitor or record CCTV images at all times.
+CCTV footage may be retained and passed to the policy or other law enforcement or crime prevention agencies (in any jurisdiction) in order to detect or prevent criminal activity or to assist in the apprehension and prosecution of offenders.
 There are photographers and camera crew on board the ship taking photographs and making films for Guests to purchase at the end of the Cruise.
 They are happy to take reasonable steps to avoid filming you where you indicate that this is your preference but you may be included unless you tell Us otherwise.
 We are unable to guarantee that you will not be included in video footage and photographs on an incidental basis.
+Please be aware that calls made to Carnival, and calls received from Carnival, may be recorded for the purpose of audit, training and the monitoring of services provided by Carnival.

 (b) For security reasons it may be necessary for Carnival to enter and search Guest’s cabin, personal safe or storage spaces, or to search or screen any Guest, and/or personal effects, at any location and Guests agree to allow such search upon being so requested by the Master or any authorised person.
 Any Guest who refuses any such search or screening may be denied boarding or disembarked and no refund of the Cruise Fare will be issued.

-(a) The Guest shall be liable to and shall reimburse Carnival or the Master for any fines or penalties imposed on Carnival by any Government, governmental agency or official, port or port official, for Guest’s failure to observe or comply with local requirements in respect of immigration, border patrol, customs and excise, agriculture, health or any other Government regulation whatsoever.
+(a) The Guest shall be liable to and shall reimburse Carnival or the Master for any fines or penalties imposed on Carnival by any government, governmental agency or official, port or port official, or for expenses or losses caused or incurred for Guest’s failure to observe or comply with local requirements in respect of immigration, border patrol, customs and excise, agriculture, health or any other government regulation whatsoever, and for Guests who embark the Vessel in violation of the Ticket Contract terms, any/all resulting damages, losses, costs, expenses, credits, refunds and related claims, including without limitation those related to a deviation of the Vessel to disembark such Guests.

-(b) The Guest or Guest’s estate shall be liable to and shall reimburse Carnival for all deviation expenses (including loss of revenue), damages to the ship, its furnishings, operations or equipment, or any property of Carnival caused directly or indirectly, in whole or in part, by any misconduct, willful or negligent act or omission on the part of the Guest or any minors travelling with Guest.
-The Guest or Guest’s estate shall defend and indemnify Carnival and the ship, their servants and agents against liability which Carnival or the ship or such servants or agents may incur towards any person, company or Government for any damage to property, personal injury or death caused directly or indirectly, in whole or in part, by any misconduct, willful or negligent act or omission on the part of the Guest or minors travelling with Guest.
+(b) The Guest or Guest’s estate shall be liable to and shall reimburse Carnival for all deviation expenses (including loss of revenue), damages to the Vessel, its furnishings, operations or equipment, or any property of Carnival caused directly or indirectly, in whole or in part, by any misconduct, willful or negligent act or omission on the part of the Guest or any minors traveling with Guest.
+The Guest or Guest’s estate shall defend and indemnify Carnival and the Vessel, their servants and agents against liability which Carnival or the Vessel or such servants or agents may incur towards any person, company or Government for any damage to property, personal injury or death caused directly or indirectly, in whole or in part, by any misconduct, willful or negligent act or omission on the part of the Guest or minors traveling with Guest.

 (c) Carnival and the ship shall have a lien upon all baggage, money and other property whatsoever accompanying the Guest and the right to sell the same by public auction or otherwise for all sums whatsoever due from the Guest under their Contract and for the costs and expenses of enforcing such lien and such sale.